 *

 The quest for spiritual liberation is flawed.
 It assumes there is a separate ‘me’ to liberate.
-How can you free ‘me,’ when there is no ‘me’ to free in the first place?
+How can you free ‘me,’ when the so-called ‘me' to free is but another aspect of thought?
 So called ‘freedom’ already is.

 *